Documentary filmmakers shoot in Salonga

 From February 18 to March 7, 2019, a film crew from “Giving Nature a Voice” visited Salonga to shoot a documentary about the park.

-DRC episodes are produced with in collaboration with Yole Africa, a cultural production team composed of young Congolese artists.
+DRC episodes are produced in collaboration with Yole Africa, a cultural production team composed of young Congolese artists.

 Andrew Tkach, Executive Producer of Giving Nature a Voice is pleased with the stay in Salonga: “The environment is certainly different from East Africa and it is more difficult to see animals because of the type of vegetation but our team had a unique immersion experience in the dense forest”.